apostrophecms/apostrophe-documentation/modules/apostrophe-docs/server-apostrophe-cursor.md

 autocomplete API response.
 Most field types support this well, including `joinByOne` and `joinByArray`.

+If `options.counts` is truthy, then each result in the array will also have a `count` property, wherever this is supported.

 the `options` object can be omitted completely.